pandeysubash404/code-snippets/README.md

 - **Console Input Code Snippets**: Code that cover a wide variety of common input-related tasks.
 - **System Abuse Code Snippets**: Code that involve pushing the system to its limits in terms of CPU, memory, recursion, I/O, and other system resources.

-### Structure

-Each programming language has its own folder that includes a Markdown file containing:

-* Code snippets for Functional, Error Handling, and Logical error cases
-* Clear explanations of how the code works (or doesn’t)
-* Tips and insights for improving and debugging code

 This repository is a perfect reference for learning from different scenarios and improving your coding skills across a variety of languages.
 Explore, experiment, and grow as a developer!